 Michele Meyer Founder and CEO of Journey Beyond A Holistic Center and Beyond Life Coaching LLC

 I was addicted to alcohol and drugs, unemployable, didn’t talk to family, and was in an emotionally, mentally, and physically abusive relationship.
-I was codependent, had no identity, and made all my choices based on shame and fear.
+Hopelessly codependent, I had no identity and made all my choices based on shame and fear.

 Today, I am a Recovery and Trauma Coach, focusing on psychoeducation, energy and bodywork, holistic recovery, and trauma therapy.
 My specialties include drug and alcohol addiction, codependency, trauma resolution, and inner child work.

 I believe you can heal.
 This is my life’s purpose.